adzap/voice_form/README.markdown

 - :min_length - minimum number of digits to accept
 - :max_length - maximum number of digits to accept
 - :attempts   - number of tries to get a valid input
 - :call       - the method name for the call context if other than 'call'.
-Used for standalone fields not is a form.
+Used for standalone fields not in a form.

 All fields defined get an accessor method defined of the same name in the component class.
 This means you can access its value using the instance variable or the accessor method inside any of